oncody/vue-webpack-tutorial/03-webpack/README.md

-# In this tutorial we'll show you how to use webpack to bundle your project's dependencies
+# In this tutorial you'll learn how to use webpack to bundle your project's dependencies

 # We now have a webpack configuration file (webpack.config.js)